 Phone: All patients have access to a payphone to make or receive calls.
-You'll be given the numbers by your St Andrew's contact - or call our switchboard and ask for the ward.
+You'll be given the numbers by your St Andrew's contact - or call our switchboard on 01604 616000 and ask for the ward.

-E-mail: Emails can be passed on to your friend or relative as long as they are clearly named.
+Email: Emails can be passed on to your friend or relative as long as they are clearly named.
 It's also possible to use email for updates from our staff.
-Speak to your main contact for details.
+Speak to your main contact for more details.

-Skype: Most wards have Skype equipment so a 'virtual visit' is usually possible by arrangement.
+Skype: Most wards have Skype equipment so a video call is usually possible by arrangement.

 Letter / parcel: Please ensure the person's name and ward are clearly marked.
 Parcels will be opened in front of staff.

-....with St Andrew’s: We have a Carers, Families and Friends Strategy Monitoring Group which involves staff, carers and members of the community.
+Keeping in touch with St Andrew’s: We have a Carers, Families and Friends Strategy Monitoring Group which involves staff, carers and members of the community.
 You are very welcome to join this group, which meets in Northampton.
-For meeting dates and more information contact our Patient Experience team.
+For meeting dates and more information please email email@example.com.

-This person oversees and co-ordinates the care of all patients on a ward.
-S/he assesses health risks and ensures that good quality care is received.
+Clinical Nurse Lead: This person oversees and co-ordinates the care of all patients on a ward.
+She/He assesses health risks and ensures that good quality care is received.

-The main link or contact between the St Andrew’s and the patient’s family and friends.
-S/he plays a vital part on admission, discharge and transfer.
+Social Worker: The main link or contact between the St Andrew’s and the patient’s family and friends.
+She/He plays a vital part on admission, discharge and transfer.